-The radiology department, which has a radiologist in house five days a week, provides completely digital images.
-The department provides a variety of radiology services, including MRI, general X-ray, CT, ultrasonography, mammography, bone density tests, and nuclear medicine.
+The radiology department provides high tech, completely digital diagnostic images.
+The department provides a variety of radiology services, including MRI, general X-ray, CT, ultrasonography, mammography, DEXA, and nuclear medicine.
 The department has a knowledgeable staff of caring, dedicated technologists providing imaging services on high quality, high tech equipment.

 In addition, the hospital acquired a P.A.C.S.
 System that allows digital images to be made accessible to physicians and radiologists for interpretation.

 Cardiac Calcium Scoring exams evaluate the amount of life threatening, calcium containing plaque in your heart.
 Heart attacks occur when coronary arteries become blocked with plaque.
 Knowing your Cardiac Calcium Score will help you and your doctor better understand your risk for a heart attack.

 Cardiac calcium scoring exams are priced at a flat $49.
 Insurances are not billed for this service and the fee is due at the time of the exam.
 To qualify for the exam, a patient must:

 - BE AN AGE GREATER THAN 40 YEARS

 - HAVE NO HISTORY OF HEART DISEASE

 - HAVE HAD NO CARDIAC SCORING EXAM WITHIN THE LAST 5 YEARS